The Board of Directors is responsible for and oversees the governance, culture and management of CSR.

 Shareholding in CSR

 All Directors and Executive Key Management Personnel are expected to acquire a beneficial interest in CSR shares equivalent in value to one year's fixed remuneration, and Senior Executives are expected to acquire a beneficial interest in CSR shares equivalent in value to six months total fixed remuneration.
 Fixed remuneration is calculated as being inclusive of superannuation.
-These shares are expected to be acquired within a reasonable time frame and are to be valued at the greater of either the cost at the time of purchase, or the current value.
+The minimum shareholding requirements are required to be met by non-executive directors within four years of appointment and by KMP and senior executives within a reasonable time frame and are to be valued at the greater of either the cost at the time of purchase, or the current value.

 Restrictions on share dealings by Directors